UniMath/agda-unimath/src/set-theory.lagda.md

 We can say precisely that a type `A` _is an element_ of `UU l` if `A` is `UU l`-small in this sense.
 Indeed, that `is-small l` is a predicate is equivalent to the [univalence axiom](foundation-core.univalence.md).
-This highlights a second connection between set theory and univalent type theory which is incompatible with the assumption that "set theory must be a study of set-level mathematics".
+This highlights a second connection between set theory and univalent type theory that is incompatible with the assumption that "set theory must be a study of set-level mathematics".

 In this module, we assemble ideas historically related to the study of set